 - Cash Flow Statement and Or Projection

-These reports are vital to ensure the longevity of the business and increase in performance capability in an ever increasingly competitive marketplace.
+These reports are vital to ensure the longevity of the business and increase performance capability in an ever increasingly competitive marketplace.

-Bookkeepers are the financial backbone of a company and as such it is important that you engage a knowledgeable and experienced bookkeeper for the industry you are in.
-This will ensure that you pay the minimum you need to in taxes but also remain compliant from the taxation offices point of view.
+Bookkeepers are the financial backbone of a company and as such, it is important that you engage a knowledgeable and experienced bookkeeper for the industry you are in.
+This will ensure that you pay the minimum you need in taxes but also remain compliant from the taxation office’s point of view.
 Employees are paid properly but not overpaid and entitlements are calculated correctly.
 All money is received from invoices which are issued.
 Suppliers are not overpaid but also paid in a timely manner to ensure supply.
 Inventory levels are tracked correctly to help reduce internal theft and fast supply to customers.